How Collectaneum works

 • Franchise → Edition → Product → Variant → Owned Item

-• Why structure matters for long-running lines and printings
+• Why structure matters and kills spreadsheets

 • Where most trackers break down (and how this avoids it)